 Furnaces push out air at temperatures in the 90’s to heat up the home, but heat pumps distribute air (taken from outdoors) at the desired temperature to heat a home.
 The air coming out feels cool yet still can bring a home temperature into the comfortable 70’s.

-Heat pumps are cost effective and can lower your energy bills.
-The installation and system costs are usually offset by the saving within five to six years and they have a life span of about 15 years.
+Heat pumps provide consistent heating throughout the home.
+They are cost effective and can lower your energy bills.
+The cost of the system and installation are usually saved within 5 – 6 years of use.

 A heat pump can provide heating and cooling year round, but you will still need to install a furnace as a backup.
 If temperatures drop below freezing, then there is not enough heat in the air to sufficiently heat the home.
 If this happens the backup furnace (electric or gas) will kick in to provide the heat needed.